grgwrd/add_to_calendar/README.md

-## Add to Calendar Field Module for Drupal 8 view.
+## Add to Calendar Field module for Drupal 8 view.

 Custom module to generate calendar links for adding event to calendar with Google, Yahoo, ICS file download and Send Email Modal.